hassansin/hassansin.github.io/_posts/2017-10-07-request-response-pattern-using-go-channles.md

 2. Also due to the constraints for Write operation in Gorilla Websocket library, we also need to lock the `websocket.WriteJSON()` method.

-3. We are incrementing the id counter, prepare the `Call` object for the request and store it in the `WSClient.pending` map.
+3. We are incrementing the `counter`, prepare the `Call` object for the request and store it in the `WSClient.pending` map.
 Then we starting writing to the websocket.

 4. Next we start receiving from the channel which is a blocking operation.
 We also set a timeout so that we don't wait forever here.

-5. Lastly we either send a successful response or an error.
+5. Lastly we either return a successful response or an error.

 ### Reading for Response